2+2 Ministerial Dialogue: India and Australia

 From September 10 to 12, 2021, India and Australia, held their first 2+2 summit.

 India was represented by the Minister of External Affairs, S. Jaishankar, and Minister of Defense Rajnath Singh.
 Australia was represented by Minister of Foreign Affairs Marise Payne and Defense Minister Peter Dutton.
-The summit was held in New Delhi with both countries sharing mutual interests with the United States and Japan over China's ambitions.
+The summit was held in New Delhi, with both countries sharing mutual interests with the United States and Japan over China's ambitions.
 Both sides held the forum after Narendra Modi and Australian Prime Minister Scott Morrison agreed to upgrade the relations to Comprehensive Strategic Partnership after a virtual summit in June 2020.

 Both sides agreed to further expand cooperation by holding the summit once every two years.

 India and Russia

 On November 26, 2021, it was announced India and Russia would hold a 2+2 summit on December 6 with Russian Minister of Foreign Affairs Sergey Lavrov and Defence Minister Sergei Shoigu with their respective Indian counterparts S. Jaishankar and Rajnath Singh.
 The meeting included the possibility of Russian President Vladimir Putin visiting India meeting with Narendra Modi during the summit.
 The agreement for such a summit was made in agreement during a phone call on April 28 between Putin and Modi.
-Lavrov described the summit stating "I'm confident that the new mechanism is going to turn into an efficient dialogue platform to talk about a wide range of regional and international topics a little further deepening our traditional, mutual understanding.
+Lavrov described the summit by stating, "I'm confident that the new mechanism is going to turn into an efficient dialogue platform to talk about a wide range of regional and international topics a little further deepening our traditional, mutual understanding.
 It'll help reinforce our specially privileged strategic partnership between our countries".

 Putin arrived in India for the 21st India-Russia Annual Summit in New Delhi on December 6, which was being held along with the 2+2 summit.
 An agreement was reached by both sides with India producing more than six hundred thousand Kalashnikov rifles and a military and technical cooperation pact was agreed upon lasting until 2031 which included a pledge to boost annual trade to thirty billion dollars by 2025.

+India and United Kingdom

+The inaugural India-UK 2+2 Foreign and Defence Dialogue was held in New Delhi on 16 October 2023.
+The Indian delegation was co-chaired by Piyush Srivastava, Joint Secretary Europe West, and Vishwesh Negi, Joint Secretary, International Cooperation.
+The UK delegation was co-chaired by Ben Mellor, India Director, Indian Ocean Directorate and Robert Magowan, Deputy Chief of Defence Staff, Finance and Military Capability.